timeshift92/graphql-svelte/README.md

 ```
 <script>

-import { SvGraphQL,svqlConfig } from "graphql-svelte";
+import { SvGraphQL, svqlConfig } from "graphql-svelte";

 // if you have fluent based graphql query generator for hasura
 import Hasura from 'hasura-orm'